 Additional Program Highlights:

 Regulatory review, approval, and oversight of AGRE's human subject research is provided by Western IRB, an AAHRPP-accredited Independent Review Board located in Olympia, WA.
 Click here for the current IRB approval notice.

 All AGRE-approved researchers are given access to the data as they are made available on the AGRE researcher website.
 The AGRE collection contains the phenotypic and genotypic data outlined below.
-Not all data points are currently available for every member.
-Please check the website for availability before ordering biomaterials or downloading data.
+Not all data points are available for every member.
+Please check the website for availability before ordering biomaterials.

-Because there may be a substantial wait before a phlebotomist or psychometrician is able to visit the family in their home, AGRE participants are able to fill out some of the study questionnaires on-line prior to the initial home visit and during subsequent phases of the research project.
-This is made possible through AGRE’s online data acquisition system, referred to as the Online System for Clinical Research (OSCR).
-OSCR collects standard assessments such as the Social Communications Questionnaire (SCQ) and Social Responsiveness Scale (SRS), as well as medical history and demographic information forms.
-The system is updated periodically with new assessments and questionnaires for subjects to complete, allowing AGRE to continue data collection and add new questionnaires even after in-home data collection has been completed.
-OSCR also allows users to view summaries of how the user community as a whole has responded to specific questions, thus providing feedback to families and keeping them even more connected to the research project.
+Because there may be a substantial wait before a phlebotomist or psychometrician is able to visit the family in their home, AGRE participants were able to fill out some of the study questionnaires on-line prior to the initial home visit and during subsequent phases of the research project.
+This was made possible through AGRE’s online data acquisition system, referred to as OSCR, the Online System for Clinical Research.
+Standard assessments such as the Social Communications Questionnaire (SCQ) and Social Responsiveness Scale (SRS), as well as medical history and demographic information were collected.
+New assessments and questionnaires were made available for subjects to complete, allowing AGRE to continue data collection and add new questionnaires even after in-home data collection was completed.
+OSCR also allowed users to view summaries of how the user community as a whole responded to specific questions, thus providing feedback to families and keeping them even more connected to the research project.